Episode Transcript

 Speaker 1 (24:19):

+Plan?
 It's I got blueberries, cherries, breakfast with Greek yogurts, expresso,

-And lunch, lunchtime protein with salad.
+that's it.
+And lunch lunchtime protein with salad.
+Evening only

-I like curried vegetables.
+curried vegetables.

 Speaker 2 (24:40):

-How long have you been on this regime ten years
+How long have you been on this regime?
+Ten years?

-drink with dinner.
+I don't drink with dinner.

 Speaker 2 (24:53):